For Zip Code ? Change

 A You have several options if you have forgotten your password or have been locked out of your Online Banking:

 Contact us at 1-888-782-3333 or click on the Live Assistance button on our home page to have your password reset.
 You can also have your password reset by bringing your current photo ID into any banking center during business hours.

 Q After I have signed up online for Bill Pay, how long does it take for me to start paying bills online?

-A Once you have completed your Bill Payment application located in your Internet Banking under the Bill Payment tab, you will be able to start Bill Payment within 1-2 business days.
+A Once you have completed your Bill Payment application located in your Online Banking under the Bill Payment tab, you will be able to start Bill Payment within 1-2 business days.
 You will be notified by e-mail once your application has been processed.

 Q How do I actually use the Bill Payment System?

-A Step-by-step instructions can be accessed by logging into your Internet Banking and selecting the Bill Payment link.
+A Step-by-step instructions can be accessed by logging into your Online Banking and selecting the Bill Payment link.
 The Help link located on the lower section of every screen in Bill Pay includes FAQs about operating Bill Pay as well as a Bill Pay term index and step-by-step instructions to help you navigate Bill Pay.

 Q How long does it take to set up a new payee in the Bill Payment system?

 A Once you have entered a new payee into the Bill Payment system, you may start sending payments to that payee immediately.
 When scheduling a payment to a payee for the first time, you should always assume it is being sent by check and therefore allow a minimum of 5 business days for mail delivery and processing.

 Q How long does it take for a payment to reach the payee?